 What Are Sigil Magick Symbols?

-Let’s break down the terms to easier to understand.
-Sigils are a form of ceremonial or ritualistic magic that incorporates graphic designs, runes, and symbols in magical workings.
-It is a device to direct intent.
+Let’s break down the terms to make them easier to understand.
+Sigils are a form of ceremonial or ritualistic magic.
+These symbols incorporate graphic designs, runes, and symbols in magical workings.
+It is a device to direct your intent.
 There isn’t a single unified system for these scripts.
-However, they can and often use symbols that come from other systems.
+They often use symbols that come from other systems.

 You are more familiar with these symbols than you think.
 Apart from magic, we find these types of characters in the business world as corporate logos.
 These are a symbol of company values and goals.
-You’ll never look at the apple logo picture the same way because of its association with the company by the same name.
+You’ll never look at the Apple logo picture similarly because of its association with the company by the same name.
 The transition from a corporate logo to a symbol of magic depends on the user.

 “The most famous Sigil is the Seal of Solomon, also commonly called a Jewish star, which is a hexagram, two interlocking triangles, representing the perfect union of the male and female principles.” ― Judika Illes, Encyclopedia of Spirits